Undergraduate Sociology Major

 This plan does not require foreign language study, but does require students to take more courses in research methods and the sciences and requires 120 semester credit hours.

-Sociology Degree Plan - Please fill out degree plan and return to Academic 204.
+Please fill out the application for Sociology degree plan and return to Academic 204.

 United Chapters of Alpha Kappa Delta